sdpjswl/ASJGooglePlaces/README.md

 # Prerequisites

 Most APIs require a key to work.
 The Maps Directions API is an exception that is used here.
-To create a key, head over to [Google's API console](https://code.google.com/apis/console), enable the APIs you need and generate your key(s) in the credentials section.
+To create a key, head over to [Google Cloud Console](https://console.cloud.google.com/), enable the APIs you need and generate your key(s) in the credentials section.

 ![alt tag](Images/EnableAPIs.png)
 ![alt tag](Images/Credentials.png)